 45. Every time your credit card works in a public place you feel an overwhelming sense of relief.

 46. You’ve had to ask your employees for a ride to work because you have no money to buy gas for your car.

 47. You’ve told someone not to start the same type of business as you, not because you’re afraid of the competition, but because you sincerely can’t bear the thought of someone going through what you’ve been through.

-50. You’ve paid the federal government more in business taxes than you’ve paid yourself.
+50. You’ve paid the federal government more in business taxes than you’ve paid yourself in salary.

 51. You’re able to get back almost all the personal taxes you’ve ever paid because you had such a bad year last year.